 Our vision for innovation in care is therefore:

-- That we should focus on people and their values, what they find important and what they need to be able to continue feeling as healthy as possible.
+- That we should ++ZorgeloostWith Zorgeloost (page in Dutch) we examine how ‘caring for each other’ in three Amsterdam neighborhoods currently takes place and how this can be different and improved. to be able to continue feeling as healthy as possible.
 This means they can give meaning to their lives and can contribute to society in their own way.
 At the same time, we must recognise vulnerability.
 Care and support needs can vary from person to person.
 As such, much more than care alone contributes to a meaningful life.
 The fragmented funding structure, the complex care system and protocols are subordinate to a meaningful life.
 Optimal control of one’s own life, in particular for vulnerable people, requires the correct combination of self-care, care for each other and adequate professional treatment and care.

 - That we must make much more use of the experiences and ideas of people who require care, and we must see their environment as the most important source of information and inspiration for managers and policy makers.